Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Lives - it happens.

-Zhito - any bread in grain or on the vine; barley (north), unmilled rye (south), any spring bread (east).
+Zhito - any bread in grain or standing; barley (northern), unmilled rye (southern), all spring bread (eastern).

 Grumpy - grumpy.

-Zhyvelvei, gall, zhol - an abscess, swelling on the body.
+Jalvey, zhelv, zhol - an abscess, a tumor on the body.

 Continuation